 Different studies have also explored the linguistic uses and attitudes towards Catalan and Spanish among college students through focus groups.
 Ibáñez Ferreté (2014) investigated this issue among social science students enrolled in the University of the Balearic Islands a year after the 2011 Autonomic Elections.
-At that time, the conservative government of the Popular Party (PP) began to promote the first regressive measures regarding the linguistic normalization of Catalan, which meant the beginning of the still unresolved linguistic conflict.
+At that time, the conservative government of the Popular Party (PP) began to promote the first regressive measures regarding the linguistic normalization of Catalan, which marked the beginning of the still unresolved linguistic conflict.
 Participants in this study were divided into four focus groups based on their family language (Catalan or Spanish) and the type of studies they were pursuing, oriented towards professional opportunities in the public or private sector.
 After that, they were asked to discuss the following topics: (1) convenience of knowing Catalan for social and labor integration, (2) assessment of the current situation and of the campaigns in defense of the language, as well as of the actions of the political parties towards the language, (3) presence of official and non-official languages in compulsory and non-compulsory education, and (4) uses of the language in the public administration and the demand for knowledge of the language in the labor staff.
 One of the major findings in this study was the existence of two identity groups: the “Mallorcans” and the “non-Mallorcans”.
 The first group includes those descendants of people born in Mallorca with the island’s own language and culture, while the second group includes all those Peninsulars or those born of Peninsulars with Spanish as their initial language, and a culture imported from outside the island.
 The former tend to be seen as nationalists, because of their defense of the island’s own language and culture.
 On the other hand, the latter tend to show a more passive or indifferent attitude towards the defense of the language and culture of Mallorca.
-With regard to the type of study, those whose initial language was Catalan and were leaning towards the private sector defended both languages and were in favor of bilingual and even trilingual education (Catalan, Spanish and English).
+With regard to area of study, those whose initial language was Catalan and were leaning towards careers in the private sector defended both languages and were in favor of bilingual and even trilingual education (Catalan, Spanish and English).
 They believed in Catalan as an identity element but not as a useful language.
-On the other hand, those whose initial language was Spanish and were leaning towards the private sector were in favor of reducing the presence of Catalan, including in education, a statement not shared by those whose initial language was Spanish but were leaning towards the public sector, who saw Catalan as a tool for social integration and employment.
+On the other hand, those whose initial language was Spanish and were leaning towards careers in the private sector were in favor of reducing the presence of Catalan, including in education.
+This view was not shared by those whose initial language was Spanish and were leaning towards careers in the public sector, who saw Catalan as a tool for social integration and employment.
 Likewise, the author also reported a strong linkage between political orientation and language.
 Accordingly, those who identified themselves as leftists were more in favor of Catalan and the presence of the language in all domains.